basarat/algorithms/src/medianMaintenance/README.md

 * Add a method to add an item.
 * If there are no items in the low heap or the item is smaller than its root, then it belongs in the low heap, otherwise it goes into the high heap.
 * Now the number of items in the two heaps might be imbalanced.
 We simply determine which of the heaps is bigger if any.
 And if one of these is bigger by more than 1 value we simply balance them by add to the smaller heap, the root of the bigger heap.
 * Finally we calculate the new median.
-If the heaps are of equal size, it means we have an even number of elements and the heap is simply the average of the roots of the two heaps.
+If the heaps are of equal size, it means we have an even number of elements and the median is simply the average of the roots of the two heaps.
 * Otherwise its simply the root of the heap that has more elements.

 ```js